-Previous Exercises 🚶 Next Exercises
+Previous Exercises 🗼 Next Exercises

-- Adapt and implement the model from the BUGS LSAT example on the marks obtained by the class for test 1 of this course.
-Which student's total mark changes the most when you properly take question difficulty into account using this model? - Oesign a survey to pose to the rest of the class.
+- Adapt and implement any item response theory model (using Bayes) on the marks obtained by the class for Test 1 of this course.
+Which student's total mark changes the most when you properly take question difficulty into account using this model? - Design a survey to pose to the rest of the class.
 It should have at least 1 Likert scale question and then some demographic variables.
 Do a Bayesian regression of the ordinal response on the demographic variables. - Record, along with the rest of the class, the number of meals and snacks you have each day for 1 specific week.
-Model the results as Poisson given the subject and day effects. - Adjust the Student Plan Comparison script so that you also obtain reasonable average marks for each module separated by Program ODUFS
+Model the results as Poisson given the subject and day effects.